vippsas/vipps-recurring-api/vipps-recurring-postman.md

 1. Run `Get Agreement` to see the properties of the agreement.

-1. Open `Update agreement` and change some properties.
+1. Run `Update agreement` which modifies some of the properties by using [`PUT:/v2/agreements/{{agreementId}}`][update-agreement-endpoint].

-   For example, change the price, product name, product description and/or status in the body of [`PUT:/v2/agreements/{{agreementId}}`][update-agreement-endpoint].

 1. Run `Get Agreement` to see the updated properties.

 #### 7. Stop an agreement